Corona-X/Corona-X/README.md

 #Building¹

 Building Corona-X requires a bourne-like shell (`bash`, `sh`, etc.), google `repo`, and a working (native) C Compiler.
-`repo` can be downloaded with the following command: `curl https://storage.googleapis.com/git-repo-downloads/repo > repo`²
+Note: `repo` can be downloaded with the following command: `curl https://storage.googleapis.com/git-repo-downloads/repo > repo`²

 ##Instructions to Check Out the Source Tree: